awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-logging.md

 1. \(Recommended\) Select the check box next to **Allow only encrypted CloudWatch log groups**\.
 With this option enabled, log data is encrypted using the server\-side encryption key specified for the log group\.
 If you do not want to encrypt the log data that is sent to CloudWatch Logs, clear the check box\.
 You must also clear the check box if encryption is not enabled on the log group\.

-1. For **CloudWatch logs**, to specify the existing CloudWatch Logs log group in your AWS account to upload session logs to, select one of the following:
+1. For **CloudWatch logs**, to specify the existing CloudWatch Logs log group in your Amazon Web Services account to upload session logs to, select one of the following:
    + Enter the name of a log group in the text box that has already been created in your account to store session log data\.
    + **Browse log groups**: Select a log group that has already been created in your account to store session log data\.